LottieEucys/LottieEucys/README.md

 I started coding 6 years ago, with *Java* as my first programming language.
 I've completed several small projects, including a Point-of-Sale system, a Student Management System for several schools, and a Library Inventory System.
 I also have experience with backend development for websites and creating plugins for Minecraft.

 > I'm from the Philippines and currently pursuing a [Bachelor of Science in Computer Engineering].
 As of now, I'm in my 3rd year of college.
 Despite our curriculum still focusing on Java, I've managed to improve myself through self-study, research, joining different communities, and reading documentation for the programming languages I want to learn.
-Relying solely on my university professors wouldn't have gotten me this far.
+Relying solely on my university professors and what I can learn in university wouldn't have gotten me this far.

 ## Study